BillDietrich/linkcheckerhtml/README.md

 ##TODO

+* Test on many real web pages.
 * Status indication remains when it's done checking.
 * Get rid of: "href" or "src" has to be first attribute in the tag.
-* Allow extension options ?
-Redirect handling, info about non-handled schemes.
 * Test outside debug environment.
-* Warn about redirects.
+* Warn about redirects; implement redirect configuration setting.
 * Remove need for local copy of node_modules tree ?
 * Memory leaks ?
 * Remove hard-coded paths.